The Era of AI-Generated Generic Guest Post Pitches Has to Come to an End

 Signed unsearchable SEO Guy with a Black Hat

-Because here’s the thing people don’t get:
+Because here’s the thing that people don’t get:

 Publishing a random guest post is not “free content.”